 Key Attraction 1: The Tower Bridge

 Tower Bridge is one of the phenomenal places to visit in London.
 The iconic structure traverses across River Thames is a suspension bridge constructed between the years 1186 and 1894.
-The Bridge comprises of two massive vertical towers connected with each other with two horizontal walking pathways.
+The Bridge comprises two massive vertical towers connected with each other with two horizontal walking pathways.
 You can walk over on the bridge platform to feel the essence and beauty of the gigantic Tower Bridge.
-The bridge glitters with lights at night and you must not miss the view, if you are not too tired at the end of the day to come back to this place again.
+The bridge glitters with lights at night and you must not miss the view if you are not too tired at the end of the day to come back to this place again.

 Key Attraction 2: The Big Ben

 When I thought of how to spend one day in London, pictures of Big Ben started flashing in front of my eyes.
 The moment I saw the iconic clock tower, in reality, I was astonished.
 Hoisted inside the Elizabeth tower, the majestic tower clock Big Ben will greet you with its melodious chimes.
 I stood awestruck at the sight of its towering grandeur.